Pau Golf Club: History

 The Pau Golf Club was organized within the framework of Freemasonry, the founding members, winterers from Scotland and England during the Belle Epoque, were often Freemasons.

 The club was initially run by a committee of nine to twelve members, the number of which varied from year to year, and the first two of which were renewable annually.
 Elected for a period of one year and eligible for re-election only after one year, the head of the committee was called the "Captain".
 It is only from 1909 onwards that the president will be able to (re)present himself every year.

 Founded by citizens of Her Majesty staying in Pau, the Pau Golf Club was then a club resolutely turned towards the British colony.
 Thus, the "Captains" elected since 1878 are traditionally British and the club remains fundamentally British until the Second World War.
 However, between 1907 and 1908, for a brief period, the Captain was French, in the person of Baron de Longueil.

 Initially, the British forbade the course to the local French people and to women.

-At the end of the World World I, many British tourists stopped visiting the city, and the golf course was saved by enthusiasts.
+At the end of World War I, many British tourists stopped visiting the city, and the golf course was saved by enthusiasts.

 The end of the World War II marked the departure of the British colony.
 The number of members hardly exceeds 120 at the end of the occupation period.

 Under the presidency of Maurice Liets, the 80's marked the discovery of golf by the French, and Pau did not escape this phenomenon.

 The Pau Golf Club had more than five hundred members at the end of the 80s.

 The club celebrated its 150th anniversary in 2005 in the presence of Jean Van de Velde, José María Olazábal, Severiano Ballesteros, while Colin Montgomerie ultimately could not join.